-The treatment combination of transplanted brown top millet sown with a spacing of 20 x 10 cm and 125% RDF $(E_2 x S_1 x N_3)$ recorded the highest total COC of Rs.
-60188, 53888 and 48488 during the summer, Kharif, and Rabi seasons, respectively (Table 8).
-This can be attributed to the transplanting method (E2), which requires additional labor for raising seedlings in a nursery and transferring them to the field, thereby increasing labor and management costs.
-The 20 x10 cm spacing (S_1) necessitates more seedlings per unit area, leading to higher seedling production and planting costs, whereas the wider spacing of 45 x10 cm (S3) reduces seed requirements.
+the field, thereby increasing labor and management costs.
+The 20 x 10 cm spacing (S1) necessitates more seedlings per unit area, leading to higher seedling production and planting costs, whereas the wider spacing of $45 \times 10 \text{ cm}$ (S3) reduces seed requirements.
 Applying 125% RDF (N3) also incurs higher input costs for fertilizers such as urea, DAP and MOP, unlike the 75% RDF treatment (N1), which lowers fertilizer expenses.
 Thus, the combination of labor-intensive transplanting, closer spacing and increased fertilizer application contributed to the higher COC.
 In contrast, the lower total COC of Rs.
-49277, 43877 and 38477 was recorded in a treatment combination of direct-sown brown top millet sown with a spacing of 45 x 10 cm and 75% RDF ($E_1xS_3xN_1$) across the same seasons.
+49277, 43877 and 38477 was recorded in a treatment combination of direct-sown brown top millet sown with a spacing of $45 \times 10 \text{ cm}$ and 75% RDF (E1xS3xN1) across the same seasons.

 The highest GR of Rs.
-184852, 162247 and 142772 during the summer, Kharif, and Rabi seasons, respectively, were recorded with the treatment combination of directsown brown top millet with a spacing of 45 x 10 cm and 125% RDF ($E_1xS_3xN_3$).
-This combination likely yielded higher GR due to optimal plant population, effective resource utilization, and enhanced nutrient availability from the higher fertilizer dose, leading to increased productivity.
+184852, 162247 and 142772 during the summer, kharif and rabi seasons, respectively, were recorded with the treatment combination of directsown brown top millet with a spacing of 45 x 10 cm and 125% RDF ( $E_1xS_3xN_3$ ).
+This combination likely yielded higher GR due to optimal plant population, effective resource utilization and enhanced nutrient availability from the higher fertilizer dose, leading to increased productivity.
 Conversely, the lowest GR of Rs.
-112505, 93931 and 76185 were recorded with transplanted brown top millet using 20 x 10 cm spacing and 75% RDF ($E_2xS_1xN_1$) across the same seasons.
+112505, 93931 and 76185 were recorded with transplanted brown top millet using 20 x 10 cm spacing and 75% RDF ( $E_2xS_1xN_1$ ) across the same seasons.
 Similar results of higher GR in brown top millet under wider row spacing and higher fertilizer dosage were reported by (17, 23) (Table 8).

 The highest NR of Rs.
-134133, 116928 and 102853 during the summer, Kharif and Rabi seasons, respectively, were recorded with the treatment of direct-sown brown top millet using a spacing of 45 x 10 cm and 125% recommended fertilizer level ($E_1xS_3xN_3$).
-The higher NR in this treatment can be attributed to the balance between optimal spacing, efficient resource utilization, and enhanced productivity in the direct-sown crop, which resulted in higher GR and lower production costs.
+134133, 116928 and 102853 during the summer, kharif and rabi seasons, respectively, were recorded with the treatment of direct-sown brown top millet using a spacing of 45 x 10 cm and 125% recommended fertilizer level ( $E_1xS_3xN_3$ ).
+The higher NR in this treatment can be attributed to the balance between optimal spacing, efficient resource utilization and enhanced productivity in the direct-sown crop, which resulted in higher GR and lower production costs.
 The lowest NR of Rs.
-53760, 41487 and 29141 were recorded with transplanted brown top millet sown with 20 x 10 cm crop geometry and a fertilizer dose of 75% RDF ($E_2xS_1xN_1$) across the same seasons (Table 8).
+53760, 41487 and 29141 were recorded with transplanted brown top millet sown with 20 x 10 cm crop geometry and a fertilizer dose of 75% RDF ( $E_2xS_1xN_1$ ) across the same seasons (Table 8).
 These results align with findings by (22, 23) regarding higher NR in brown top millet under wider spacing and higher dosage

-The treatment combination of direct-sown brown top millet with a spacing of 45 x 10 cm and 125% RDF ($E_1xS_3xN_3$) recorded superior B:C ratios of 2.64, 2.58, 2.58 during summer, Kharif, and Rabi seasons, respectively (Table 8).
-This indicates that the higher fertilizer dose, combined with optimal spacing and direct sowing, led to significantly increased returns relative to the cost of cultivation, maximizing profitability.
-In contrast, the lower B:C ratios of 0.92, 0.79 and 0.62 were recorded with transplanted brown top millet sown using 20 x 10 cm spacing and 75% RDF ($E_2xS_1xN_1$) across the same seasons.
+The treatment combination of direct-sown brown top millet with a spacing of 45 x 10 cm and 125% RDF ( $E_1xS_3xN_3$ ) recorded superior B:C ratios of 2.64, 2.58, 2.58 during summer, kharif and rabi seasons, respectively (Table 8).
+This indicates that the higher fertilizer dose, combined with optimal spacing and direct sowing, led to significantly increased returns relative to the COC, maximizing profitability.
+In contrast, the lower B:C ratios of 0.92, 0.79 and 0.62 were recorded with transplanted brown top millet sown using 20 x 10 cm spacing and 75% RDF ( $E_2xS_1xN_1$ ) across the same seasons.
 These results are consistent with the findings of (17, 22, 23).